virtual-labs/exp-flexural-strength-test-iitd/experiment/procedure.md

 2. The mass and dimensions of the specimen shall be noted before testing.

-3. The dimensions of thespecimen shall be taken to the nearest 0.2 mm.
-Positioning.
+3. The dimensions of the specimen shall be taken to the nearest 0.2 mm positioning.

-4. The bearing surfaces of the testing machine and of theloading strips shall be wiped clean before positioning the specimen.
+4. The bearing surfaces of the testing machine and of the loading strips shall be wiped clean before positioning the specimen.

-5. The test specimen shall be placed in the loading setup.The span is taken as600 mm for 150 mm specimens or 400 mm for 100 mm specimen.
+5. The test specimen shall be placed in the loading setup.
+The span is taken as 600 mm for 150 mm specimens or 400 mm for 100 mm specimen.

 **Rate of Loading**

-6. The load shall be applied without shock and increasedcontinuously at a nominal rate of 0.7 MPa/min(at a rate of loading of 4kN/min for 150mm specimens and 1.8kN/min for 100mm specimens.).
+6. The load shall be applied without shock and increased continuously at a nominal rate of 0.7 MPa/min (at a rate of loading of 4kN/min for 150mm specimens and 1.8kN/min for 100mm specimens.).

 <br>